kjepo/camelog/README.md

 <a href="https://youtu.be/ZexcRzTvNgs">Video tutorial for washer/dryer</a>

-The following is just a simplified series of steps that tells you how to do a typical 40ºC wash of cotton clothes.
+The following is a simplified series of steps that tells you how to do a typical 40ºC wash of cotton clothes.
-For more elaborate programmes, please refer to the more detailed manual for the washing machine in this file.
+For more elaborate programmes, please refer to the more detailed manual above.

 If the machine doesn't respond, check first that the power switch is on, located on the wall above the worktop surface.